Copyright © 2023-2025 The Johns Hopkins University Applied Physics Laboratory LLC

 The User Agents in both diagrams are how a user can interact with the ANMS, which is solely via HTTP exchanges.
 Most of the ANMS API follows RESTful principals of stateless service interactions, while some of the API is more browser-oriented to provide UI visuals.

-The target host will be running the RedHat Enterprise Linux (RHEL) version 8 (RHEL-8) with network interfaces configured, and IP addressing and DNS configured along with a running local firewall.
+The target host will be running the RedHat Enterprise Linux (RHEL) version 9 (RHEL-9) with network interfaces configured, and IP addressing and DNS configured along with a running local firewall.

-Conditions for installing the ANMS are a host with packages identified in Table 1.1, “Target host packages”, at least 7 GiB of filesystem space for docker image storage, and additional space for long-term data warehouse storage.
+Conditions for installing the ANMS are a host with packages identified in Table 1.1, at least 7 GiB of filesystem space for container image storage, and additional space for long-term data warehouse storage.
 The total amount of storage needed depends on the mission use of reports, specifically the average size and rate of reported data.

 Package Name | Version Minimum |